-H.1 Assigning System Administration Privileges Using dop
+H.1 Assigning System Administration Privilegess

-In previous releases of Tru64 UNIX, the only persons who could gain access to many of the system administration programs were authorized users of the root (superuser) account.
-This meant that to devolve the responsibilities of administering systems, it was often necessary to share the root password, a significant security risk.
-When an authorized person was removed from the list of authorized users, it was necessary to change root account passwords.
+Without a division of privileges feature, the only persons who can gain access to many of the system administration programs are authorized users of the root (superuser) account.
+This means that to split the responsibilities of administering systems, it is often necessary to share the root password, a significant security risk.
+When an authorized person is removed from the list of authorized users, it is necessary to change root account passwords.

-The dop (division of privileges) utility enables a root user to assign access to certain classes of administrative tasks to other users or groups of users.
-This enables a site to minimize access to the powerful root account.
-With the assigned privileges, users and groups can only execute privileged programs, such as dxaccounts to administer user accounts, without knowing the root password.
-The fully privileged root user can use dop to assign and administer user privileges, which can be done on a temporary or permanent basis.
+The dop utility enables a root user to assign access to certain classes of administrative tasks to other users or groups of users.
+This enables a site to minimize access to the root account.
+Users or members of groups assigned a particular privilege can perform administrative tasks without knowing the root password.
+For example, a user granted the AccountManagement privilege can run the tasks listed under the Accounts branch of the SysMan Menu.

-Administrative tasks (or actions) are organized into related groups and named for the particular privilege they convey on a user.
-For example the Security privilege is extensive, and when granted to users other than root it enables those users to run the following tasks:
+Administrative tasks (or actions) are organized into related groups and named for the particular privilege they confer to a user.
+For example the Security privilege is extensive, and when granted to users other than root, it enables those users to run the following tasks:

-dopconfig Run dop, and grant privileges to other users secconfig Configure the overall system security level auditconfig Configure the audit environment on the system using the SysMan Menu interfaces. dxaudit Configure the audit environment on the system using the X11 compliant interface Audit Configuration.
-This is available from the CDE Application manager - Configuration.
+dopconfig Run dop, and grant privileges to other users Dopaction Run from Sysman Menu to grant privileges to other users secconfig Configure the overall system security level auditconfig Configure the audit environment on the system using the SysMan Menu interfaces. dxaudit Configure the audit environment on the system using the X11 compliant interface Audit Configuration.

+This is available from the CDE Application Manager -> Configuration.

 This organization of tasks ensures that no matter what type of interface the privileged user invokes, he or she will have the authority to use it as if they were the root user.
-Note that the Security privilege is the most powerful privilege because it enables privileged users to grant all other privileges to themselves and to others.
-For this reason it is unlikely that it will be granted to users other than root.

 In contrast, other privileges, such as mailManagement, are not extensive, and grant only access to the mail management task.
-However, before granting privileges to groups, you should examine the contents of the /etc/group file to ensure that the members of a group are appropriate candidates for the privileges.
+However, before granting privileges to groups, you should use SysMan Menu to ensure that the members of a group are appropriate candidates for the privileges.
 If NIS is in use, you should also check the members of NIS groups before assigning a NIS group any privileges.
 Use the SysMan Menu Accounts option to review groups, and if necessary, to create new groups of privileged users.